wkolowski/Type-Theory-Wishlist/README.md

 - Rethink the formation rules for universes.
 I think the universe `Contr` shouldn't live in `Contr`, but rather in `hContr` - all singletons are equivalent, but we can't just computationally equate `Unit` with the type of sorting functions...
 - Rethink when can strict inductive types be eliminated.

-## Classical Logic for Propositions  <a id="classical-logic-Prop"></a> [↩](#toc)
+## Classical Logic for Propositions <a id="classical-logic"></a> [↩](#toc)

-As we have seen in the section on [Universes](#universes), the universe of strict proposition `Prop` is proof irrelevant, i.e. for all `P : Prop` and `p1 p2 : P` we have `p1 ≡ p2`.
+As we have seen in the section on [Universes](#universes), the universe of strict propositions `Prop` is proof irrelevant, i.e. for all `P : Prop` and `p1 p2 : P` we have `p1 ≡ p2`.
 This is very important in practice, because it means that proofs of propositions do not have any computational content, so that we cannot eliminate them when constructing proof relevant values.

 On a more philosophical level, however, there is another interesting observation to be made: since proofs have no computational content, the logic of (strict) propositions does not really need to be constructive/intuitionistic - there aren't any obstacles to making it classical.
 And so we do...